In this article, you'll learn the following:

 Eastleigh Pride

 Plenty happens at Eastleigh Pride.
 The day starts with a vibrant parade through the town centre – the perfect place to wave your rainbow flags.
-Afterwards, enjoy entertainment from drag queens and musicians, plus karaoke, where you can be the star!
-There’s also a bouncy castle for little ones and delicious food and drinks.
+Afterwards, enjoy entertainment from drag queens and musicians, plus plenty of dancing!
+There’s also delicious food and drinks from different vendors.

 Price: Free